 - Coe's 1977 single "If That Ain't Country" contains the line "workin' like a nigger".

 - If the above line doesn't sound too offensive, there's "Nigger Fucker", in which the narrator bemoans that his spouse left him for a black man because the black man was better in bed than the narrator.

 - If you're still not offended, "Rails" contains the lyrics "niggers made me vote for segregation" and "the Ku Klux Klan is bigger, so take the sheets of of your bed and let's go hang a nigger".
 Even though this was supposed to be a satire, it still Crosses the Line Twice.

-- Take That: Jimmy Buffett accused Coe of ripping off Buffett's "Changes in Latitudes, Changes in Attitudes" and turning it into Coe's "Divers Do It Deeper".
+- Jimmy Buffett accused Coe of ripping off his "Changes in Latitudes, Changes in Attitudes" and turning it into Coe's "Divers Do It Deeper".
 Coe responded by writing the song "Jimmy Buffett", which appeared on the X-rated album Nothing Sacred.
 Coe essentially called Buffett a poser, mocked Buffett for moving from Key West, Florida to Malibu, California but continuing to represent himself as being a part of Key West culture (Coe still lived in Key West after Buffett moved to California), and suggested that they "get drunk and screw".